genekogan/ofxSelfOrganizingMap/README.md

 * [http://en.wikipedia.org/wiki/Self-organizing_map](http://en.wikipedia.org/wiki/Self-organizing_map)
 * [http://www.ai-junkie.com/ann/som/som1.html](http://www.ai-junkie.com/ann/som/som1.html)

-An example application: mining the web for color information associated with different phrases, and viewing it with an SOM:
+An example application: Mining different words/phrases with Google Images and visualizing the color distributions via SOM.
 * [http://www.culturehacking.fm/2011/03/the-color-of-words-or-tidy-photography-pt-2/](http://www.culturehacking.fm/2011/03/the-color-of-words-or-tidy-photography-pt-2/)

 ## Usage

-To instantiate a self-organizing map (SOM) object, construct an ofxSelfOrganizingMap object.
+To instantiate a self-organizing map (SOM), construct an ofxSelfOrganizingMap object.
 The SOM is initialized with its default properties: the size of the map (output nodes) is set to 256 x 256 x 1.
 The SOM takes two parameters, the initial learning rate, and the number of iterations, which are defaulted to 0.1 and 3000, respectively.
 They may be changed with the following methods.

 	// instantiate SOM
 	ofxSelfOrganizingMap som;